 Morse and Morse (1996) isolated chemical morphogens (components) that stimulate coral larval settlement and developed a morphogen-containing artificial surface referred to as "larval flypaper."
 The "flypaper" is reported to induce substratum-specific settlement and metamorphosis of coral larvae.
 With this method, larvae would be collected during spawning events, maintained under laboratory conditions, and subsequently deployed within a mesh enclosure directly over the injured areas (NOAA, 2002a).
 The enclosed larvae should be held over the area for 2 to 3 days to increase likelihood of settlement on the selected injured substrate (NOAA, 2002a).
+The NPS is aware of the challenges involved with biological seeding and would consult with local experts if this method were considered for use at BISC.

-2.3.2.3 Release/Deposition of Toxic Substances
+2.3.2.3 Deposition of Toxic Substances

 Tissue toxicity involves injury, illness, or death from an introduced poisonous substance.
-In coral reef groundings, toxicity can involve fuel or chemical leaks or transfer of paint from the bottom of vessels to the coral.
+In coral reef groundings, toxicity typically involves transfer of paint from the bottom of vessels to the coral.
 Antifouling paint from vessel bottoms can contain contaminants like tributyltin, copper, and zinc (Negri et al., 2002).
 Restoration that addresses tissue toxicity/water quality focuses on the removal of substances or materials that are toxic to reef organisms or cause degradation of water quality within the reef environment.
-Two methods have been identified to address tissue toxicity injuries.
+One action has been identified to address tissue toxicity injuries.